Aline-rs/Java/README.md

 # Java

-🎯 The purpose of this repository is to document my evolution in the Java language through exercises / projects.
+🎯 The purpose of this repository is to document my evolution in the Java language through exercises and projects.

 # System Used